Have you considered having your podcast episodes transcribed? Make your podcasts searchable and accessible easily with text transcripts.

 Transcribe your podcasts and help your audiences find and use it.

 A podcast most commonly refers to an audio file, but can also be a video or text file, that is subscribed via a web format known as an RSS feed.
-A podcast is like a radio talk show except people can download a podcast to a portable media player (like an iPod or other mp3 player).
+A podcast is like a radio talk show except people can download a podcast to a portable media player (like an iPod or other mp3 players).
 Podcasts are normally small audio files posted on a website for business or personal reasons.

 Podcasting is popular.
 Having a podcast allows you to reach out to site visitors in a way that posting to a blog can’t do.
 With a podcast, your listeners can download right to their MP3 player of choice, and listen on the go, when it’s convenient for them.